Raid on Combahee Ferry: Aftermath

 The raid was so successful that Union forces adopted its tactics for similar operations.
 Tubman later said that the only flaw was her choice of clothing in that her green dress had been damaged and torn by excited freedmen boarding the ships.
 A few weeks later, the 2nd South Carolina and the 54th Massachusetts raided up the river to Darien, Georgia, and left the town in smoldering ruins.
 The Union wanted to damage the Confederate states' ability to supply food and materials for the war effort.

 The Combahee Ferry raid proved the value of black troops in combat and demonstrated Harriet Tubman's intelligence and bravery.
 After the raid, Confederate forces rushed to complete several small earthworks and batteries to better defend the area.
 The Union did not threaten the region again until the march through the Carolinas by General William T. Sherman in early 1865.
-The abandoned plantations surrounding Combahee Ferry were not rebuilt during the war; the South went without needed supplies and many of the planters were virtually bankrupted.
+The abandoned plantations surrounding Combahee Ferry were not rebuilt during the war; the South went without supplies and many of the planters were virtually bankrupted.
 Several plantations remained unoccupied well after the war.

 The raid lent its name to the Combahee River Collective, a Black feminist organization active in the 1970s.

 The Combahee Ferry area today

 The location of the Combahee River raid was identified to state and Federal officials by Jeff Grigg prior to a survey related to a bridge replacement project across the Combahee River on U.S. Highway 17.
 The general area remains in much the same condition as it was during the war, and the causeway is on the same alignment.
 In 2006, the South Carolina legislature approved a resolution authored by State Representative Kenneth Hodges to name the new bridge after Harriet Tubman in recognition of her role in the historic raid.
 Also the site of a 1782 Revolutionary War battle, the immediate area has been proposed as a historic district.
 The site can be viewed from the boat landing parking lot on the Beaufort side of the river.
 The surrounding area is under private ownership.